charlesxsh/deadlock-lsp/README.md

 ## Demonstration

-We record a demonstration video, which can be found at [youtube](https://www.youtube.com/watch?v=FidSnF_I2uE).
+We record a demonstration video to showcase the installation and the usage.
+The video is relased on [youtube](https://www.youtube.com/watch?v=FidSnF_I2uE).

 ## License
 The lockbud Project is dual-licensed under Apache 2.0 and MIT terms.